Makio64/christmasxp2015/README.md

 - the email should contain a url to test your experiments directly.
 - if you wish a special day, thanks to let us know.

-##### When its approve:
+##### When it's approved:
-- you'll receive a mail which indicate you which day your experiment will be on christmasxp.
+- you'll receive an email which will indicate you which day your experiment will be published.

-Nb: Due to the limited number of place and to keep the savour of christmas experiments, only the top experiments will be feature everyday.
+Nb: Due to the limited number of place and to keep the savour of christmas experiments, only the top experiments will be featured everyday.

-## Credit of the project
+## Credits of the project
 - Director: David Ronai / @makio64
 - Artistic director: Lionel Taurus / @filsdegraphiste
-- Creative developper: Florian Zumbrunm / @floz
+- Creative developer: Florian Zumbrunm / @florianzumbrunn

 ## Special thanks for dev & review helping to :
 - Damien Moritini / @dmmn